roclancy/git-cni-base-eks-timescape-lite-working-copy/README.md

 What this script will do <br />
 ================================
-Contained within this repo is a script to download and run to install Isovalent enterprise and Hubble Timescape (lit) UI using the various helm charts
+Contained within this repo is a script to download and run to install Isovalent enterprise and Hubble Timescape (lite) UI using the various helm charts
 Isovalent Base install Document which this script is based on:<br /> https://docs.isovalent.com/v1.17/operations-guide/installation/eks-install.html#<br />
 <br />